ArweaveOasis/ao-product-proposal/README.md

 Note: The above content is not strictly fixed, but these basic elements should be clearly stated in the document.

 ### APP Template and Format
+* APP serial numbers should be added sequentially, and the most recent APP serial numbers can be viewed by filtering;
-APPs should be written in [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) format.
+* APPs should be written in [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) format.
 You can [refer to the template](https://github.com/ArweaveOasis/ao-product-proposal/blob/main/app-template.md) for implementation.

 ## Notes
 1. Please maintain your APP regularly.
 If it remains unupdated or undiscussed for a long period, we will mark your APP as Withdrawn.